Below are answers to many common-and some not so common-questions asked by our visitors. If you feel we've left one out, please let us know!

 What facilities do the campgrounds have?

 The Squaw Flat Campground has 26 sites with fire rings, picnic tables, bathrooms and running water.
 The Willow Flat Campground has 12 sites with fire rings, picnic tables and pit toilets (no running water).
 Hookups are not available at either location.

 What's the maximum RV length in the campgrounds?

 On average, the Squaw Flat and Willow Flat campgrounds will accommodate RVs up to 28 feet long.
 Squaw Flat (in the Needles) has a few sites that will accommodate longer vehicles.

 How do I get a backcountry permit?

 Backcountry permits are issued at district visitor centers and may be reserved in advance.

 When can I make a reservation?

-For 2013, reservations must be made at least two weeks in advance.
-Reservations for the 2014 season will be available no more than four months, and no less than two days, prior to the permit start date.
+Reservations must be made no more than four months, and no less than two days, prior to the permit start date.
 Please visit the backcountry permits page for more information.